LeBoldus-Lab/hoboR/docs/_posts/2024-04-05-hoboR-installation.md

 # Installing hoboR

-`HoboR` installation via `devtools`, and in the process of submit it to CRAN.
+`HOBOR` installation via `devtools`, and in the process of submit it to CRAN.

 First, install `devtools` and dependency libraries
 ```R